-29th Annual Public Archives Symposium is set for October 18
+30th annual Public Archives Symposium is set for November 7

 The Symposium, sponsored by the Friends of Kentucky Public Archives, Inc., in cooperation with the Kentucky Department for Libraries and Archives (KDLA), Archives and Records Management Division (ARM), increases the public's awareness of the wide range of historical records available for research in Kentucky's repositories and provides information for scholars, researchers, and genealogists in archival research.